 Explanation of margin of safety

 The concept of a “margin of safety” in investing is often attributed to Benjamin Graham, widely recognized as the father of value investing and Warren Buffett’s mentor.
 The margin of safety is essentially a principle that encourages investors to only purchase securities when their market prices are significantly below their calculated intrinsic value.
 The difference between the market price and intrinsic value serves as the margin of safety.
-This concept is based on the premise that investing in securities encompasses some level of risk, and it’s prudent to account for potential errors in judgment or unforeseen events.
+This concept is based on the premise that investing in securities encompasses some level of risk, and it’s prudent to account for potential errors in judgment, model error, or unforeseen macroeconomic shocks.

 Buffett’s approach to the margin of safety